 The primary objective of this study is to provide information and recommendations to decision makers on the design and implementation of a plan for screening and quarantining of incoming travelers for the novel coronavirus.
 The overriding goal is to keep the community safe as we reopen the County of Kaua'i and the State of Hawaii.
 The intention is to minimize both the risk of a COVID-19 outbreak on Kauai and the duration of quarantine needed to keep the island safe.
-The report was initiated on 12 May 2020 and was completed 17 June 2020.
+The report was initiated on 12 May 2020, completed initially on 18 June 2020, and revised on 24 August 20201.